6 Best Obsidian Alternatives in 2025

 Best for: web clipping, mature platform, long-term note history

 Evernote is one of the oldest note-taking apps.
 It has excellent web clipping, AI features on the Personal plan, and a mature mobile experience.
-The free tier is limited (50 notes, 25MB/month), and Personal is $14.99/month — but it's a capable, well-tested product.
+The free tier is limited (50 notes, 25MB/month), and Personal is $14.99/month, but it's a capable, well-tested product.

 Pros

-- Best-in-class web clipper
+- Web clipper

 - AI search on Personal plan